sxsw/rfm/README.md

 An incomplete list of recent features added since rfm 1.0.0.

-* ssl support
+* SSL support
-* nokogiri xml parser
+* Nokogiri xml parser
-* metadata support (databases, layouts, fields)
-* display-vs-data value lists
+* Display-vs-data value lists
+* Connection timeout
+* Metadata support re-introduced

+Partial roadmap to the future

+* ActiveModel compatibility
+* Alternative XML parsers
+* More tests

 ## Installation

 Rfm depends on Nokogiri, which installs executables requiring C compilation.
 Make sure you have a C compiler installed, ruby development headers, and Nokogiri's pre-requisite libxml2 & libxslt (or Xcode on OS X).
+Future versions of ginjo-rfm will offer alternative XML parsing options, hopefully making it easier to get up and running.

 Terminal: